sudopower/Can-You-Break-Through/README.md

 You will see a configuration menu for adjusting game specifications to match that of system's
 ![](img/config.PNG)

+### Instructions
+The user has to move around using the arrow keys or 'W, A, S, D' keys to move around.
+'Space' to jump.

 Game Starts with a Menu, click on Start to Load Level 1.
 The game has 4 levels in total

+### Instructions
+The user has to move around using the arrow keys or 'W, A, S, D' keys to move around.
+'Space' to jump.### Instructions
+The user has to move around using the arrow keys or 'W, A, S, D' keys to move around.
+'Space' to jump.

 ### Level1
 <img src="img/l1.PNG" height="200">